-6 Conclusion
+Conclusion

-The cost benefit analysis of the two options indicates that an alternative minimum approach of upgrading FPS and Bacs central infrastructure to support ISO 20022 messaging, without delivering EUN solutions, would not deliver the same level of benefit as the NPA - both in quantitative and qualitative terms.
+The cost benefit analysis indicates that there are significant benefits attached to the NPA as envisaged delivered through the End-User solutions described in the Strategy and Blueprint Consultation documents, amounting to between £11.0 billion and £13.5 billion.
+Furthermore, there are significant other potential benefits, which are currently unquantified, relating to increased competition, financial inclusion and trust in payments which are highly likely to add to this range.
+An alternative minimum approach of upgrading FPS and Bacs central infrastructure to support ISO 20022 messaging, without delivering EUN solutions, would not deliver the same level of benefit as the NPA - both in quantitative and qualitative terms.

-Table 1.10 shows the respective discounted net benefits (gross benefits less costs discounted over 2019-2031) of the NPA and the Alternative Minimum Upgrade options: a positive net benefit of £6 billion to £7.4 billion in the NPA scenario, compared to a negative net benefit of £0.2 billion to £0.3 billion in the Alternative Minimum Upgrade scenario.
+Table 2.3 shows the respective discounted net benefits (gross benefits less costs discounted over 2019-2031) of the NPA and the Alternative Minimum Upgrade options: a positive net benefit of £5.5 billion to £6.8 billion in the NPA scenario, compared to a negative net benefit of £0.2 billion to £0.3 billion in the Alternative Minimum Upgrade scenario.